Class stuff and office hour

 How are you evaluated?

-- I will release a few candidate projects which you can choose from
+- A few candidate projects will be released, which you can choose from

 - Grading standard